the-drunk-coder/megra-doc/docs/tutorial/organizing-sound.md

 ![Just a Sine Wave](../diagrams/nucleus.svg)

 This is the most simple generator, it just repeats the events it is given over and over at a steady time interval.
-Each generator has a bunch of keyword arguments, as you can see above.

 ### The Loop Generator